wsydney76/craft-workshop/README.md

 * Names of volume root folders must not begin with an underscore.

 ## Installation Considerations

+> This is uploaded on GitHub for documentation purpose only, installing will probably not work if you don't have access to the custom plugins

 * Ships with sample data (images and database backup) in /snapshot folder
 * Ships with a couple of custom plugins, that represent a 'Proof of Concept' status.